Setting up drivers on Linux.

 A script is provided to compile FreeTDS using the options

-directory in Linux or
+on Linux or

-folder in the Mac.
-To use it, follow these steps:
+on OS X. To use it, follow these steps:

 Make sure you have the iODBC headers installed.
 In Linux,